 DEI and DEIB in L&D Programs

 One special area of L&D is programs that educate employees about diversity, equity, inclusion, and belonging (DEIB).
-To solve issues such as institutional racism and unconscious bias, all employees should undergo this type of training.
-It is important as younger generations see DEI as an essential aspect of a workplace, while such initiatives also provide business benefits.
+To address issues such as institutional racism and unconscious bias, all employees should undergo this type of training.
+It is important as younger generations see DEI as an essential aspect of a workplace, while these initiatives also provide business benefits.

 Employee Development vs. Leadership Development